-Earth body-tide (EBT) and pole tides were modelled according to IERS 2010 Conventions (Petit and Luzum, 2010).
-The OTL displacement within each processing run was modelled with the FES2004 tidal atlas (Lyard et al., 2006) and elastic Green's functions based on the Gutenberg-Bullen Earth model (Farrell, 1972) (referred to as FES2004_GBe), with centre-ofmass correction applied depending on the adopted orbit products.
-The FES2004-based OTL values were computed using the free ocean tide loading provider that uses OLFG/OLMP software (http://holt.oso.chalmers.se/loading) while the rest of OTL values used in this publication were computed with CARGA software (Bos and Baker, 2005).
-We did not model atmospheric
+Earth body tide (EBT) and pole tides were modelled according to International Earth Rotation and Reference Systems Service (IERS) 2010 Conventions (Petit and Luzum, 2010).
+The OTL displacement within each processing run was modelled with the FES2004 tidal atlas (Lyard et al., 2006) and elastic Green functions based on the Gutenberg-Bullen Earth model (Farrell, 1972) (referred to as FES2004\GBe), with centre-of-mass correction applied depending on the adopted orbit products.
+The FES2004-based OTL values were computed using the free ocean tide loading provider that uses OLFG/OLMP software (http://holt. oso.chalmers.se/loading, last access: 1 October 2020), while the rest of OTL values used in this publication were computed with CARGA software (Bos and Baker, 2005).
+We did not model atmospheric $S_2$ tidal displacements.

-110 S_2 tidal displacements.

-PPP requires pre-computed precise satellite orbit and clock products for each constellation processed which should be solved for simultaneously within a single product's solution.
-Unfortunately, JPL's native clock and orbit products are not yet available for non-GPS constellations hence we adopted products from two International GNSS Service (IGS) (Johnston et al., 2017) Analysis Centres (ACs): the European Space Agency (ESA) and Centre for Orbit Determination in Europe (CODE).
-The ESA

-115 combined GPS+GLONASS products from the IGS second reprocessing campaign (repro2) were used (Griffiths, 2019) while CODE's more recent REPRO_2015 campaign (Susnik et al., 2016) had to be used as CODE's repro2 are lacking separate 5 min GLONASS clocks.
+PPP requires precomputed precise satellite orbit and clock products for each constellation processed, which should be solved for simultaneously within a single product's solution.
+Unfortunately, JPL's native clock and orbit products are not yet available for non-GPS constellations; hence, we adopted products from two IGS (Johnston et al., 2017) analysis centres (ACs): the European Space Agency (ESA) and Centre for Orbit Determination in Europe (CODE).
+The ESA combined GPS+GLONASS products from the IGS second reprocessing campaign (repro2) were used (Griffiths, 2019), while CODE's more recent REPRO\2015 campaign (Susnik et al., 2016) had to be used as CODE's repro2 is lacking separate 5 min GLONASS clocks.

-All three products consist of satellite orbits and clocks, sampled at 15 and 5 minutes respectively, that were held fixed during our processing.
-The benefit of using JPL's native products, even though solely GPS, is the ability to perform PPP processing
+All three products consist of satellite orbits and clocks, sampled at 15 and 5 min, respectively, that were held fixed during our processing.
+The benefit of using JPL's native products, even though solely GPS, is the ability to perform

-120 with integer ambiguity resolution (AR).
+PPP processing with integer ambiguity resolution (AR).
 PPP AR in GIPSY-OASIS/GipsyX software packages can be performed by using wide lane and phase bias tables which are part of JPL's native products (Bertiger et al., 2010).
 To provide comparison with previous studies, GPS was processed with JPL's native orbit and clock products from the repro2 campaign (JPL's internal name is repro2.1) with AR.

 The CODE and ESA clock and orbit products were generated in different ways.
-CODE's REPRO_2015 orbit positions were computed using a 3-day data arc, while ESA used a 24-h data arc (Griffiths, 2019).
-Both ACs provided orbits in a terrestrial reference frame, namely IGS08 and IGb08, respectively, that are corrected for the centre of mass (geocentre) motion associated with OTL (FES2004 centre of mass correction) and are in the CE frame, following Fu et al. (2012).
-Alternatively, JPL products were generated from a 30-h data arc, and were computed with stations in a near-instantaneous frame realisation hence the orbits are in the CM frame (we note that the JPL products distributed by the IGS are, by contrast, in CE).
-Considering the above, the modelled OTL values for JPL's native products solutions were corrected for the effect of geocentre motion while ESA/CODE products do not require this correction (Kouba, 2009).
+CODE's REPRO\2015 orbit positions were computed using a 3 d data arc, while ESA used a 24 h data arc (Griffiths, 2019).
+Both ACs provided orbits in a terrestrial reference frame, namely IGS08 and IGb08, respectively, that are corrected for the centre-of-mass (geocentre) motion associated with OTL (FES2004 centre-of-mass correction) and are in the CE frame, following Fu et al. (2012).
+Alternatively, JPL products were generated from a 30 h data arc and were computed with stations in a near-instantaneous frame realization; hence, the orbits are in the CM frame (we note that the JPL products distributed by the IGS are, by contrast, in CE).
+Considering the above, the modelled OTL values for JPL's native products solutions were corrected for the effect of geocentre motion, while ESA/CODE products do not require this correction (Kouba, 2009).

 It has been suggested that orbit arc length for a given product could potentially impact the estimated OTL displacements.
-In particular, Ito and Simons (2011) suggest that a 24-h data arc length (as per ESA products) may affect the P_1 constituent due to similarity of the periods.
-This is in addition to day-boundary edge effects given analysis of data in 24-h batches.
-We mitigate

-135 these effects to some extent by processing the ground stations in 30-h batches (allowing 3-h either side of the nominal 24-h day boundary).
+In particular, Ito and Simons (2011) suggest that a 24 h data arc length (as per ESA products) may affect the $P_1$ constituent due to similarity of the periods.
+This is in addition to day-boundary edge effects given analysis of data in 24 h batches.
+We mitigate these effects to some extent by processing the ground stations in 30 h batches (allowing 3 h either side of the nominal 24 h day boundary).